Maspeth station (LIRR)

 Maspeth was a station along the Lower Montauk Branch of the Long Island Rail Road.
-The station was opened in February 1895 at 58th Avenue and Rust Street.
+It was opened in the vicinity of St. Saviour's Church as a rapid-transit stop on February 4, 1895, at what is now 58th Avenue and Rust Street in Maspeth, Queens.
 The station closed in October 1903.
-It was reopened and closed again afterwards, dates between these years is unconfirmed, around 1924 the building was removed and around 1925 the station stop itself was discontinued.
+It was reopened at an unknown date and closed again in 1924 or 1925.
+The station building was removed in 1925 and the station stop itself was discontinued.
 Currently the area is the site of freight activity by the New York and Atlantic Railway.